simonmichael/hledger/doc/SPEC-lots.md

 - automatic lot inference, tracking and error checking
 - display of per-lot subaccounts and balances in all reports.

-In the journal, it will be possible to record lot operations
+In the journal, lot operations can be recorded

 1. implicitly, with minimal notation and maximum inference;
 2. partly explicitly, with any missing parts inferred;
 3. or fully explicitly, requiring no inference.

-A typical workflow might be to use 1 primarily, or when processing/converting old journals;
+A typical workflow is to use 1 primarily, or when processing/converting old journals;
 and use `print` to convert to 3 for troubleshooting or reporting.

 ## Transacted cost and cost basis